bigraph-toolkit-suite/bigraphs.bigraph-ecore-metamodel/README.md

 with the regular `mvn` command.
 Therefore, you will need [Maven v3.5.0 or above](https://maven.apache.org/run-maven/index.html).

+First, checkout the `master` branch of this project.
-Execute the following goals to run the build:
+Then, execute the following goals to run the build:
 ```bash
 $ mvn clean install
 ```
+The dependency will be installed in the Maven Local Repository, usually located under `~/.m2/`.

 ### Deploy Artifacts